ISL 2019-20: Indian players star as FC Goa outclass Chennaiyin FC | Goal.com

 ISL 2019-20: Indian players star as FC Goa outclass Chennaiyin FC

-FC Goa beat Chennaiyin FC 3-0 in their opening match of the Indian Super League (ISL) season six on Wednesday at the Fatorda Stadium, Goa.
+FC Goa beat Chennaiyin FC 3-0 in their first match of the Indian Super League (ISL) season six on Wednesday at the Fatorda Stadium, Goa.

 Seiminlen Doungel (30'), Ferran Corominas (62') and Carlos Pena (81') were on target for the Gaurs as they began their new season in style.

 John Gregory included a total of seven debutants in the Chennaiyin lineup today.
-Sergio Lobera, on the other hand, started with eight Indian players in FC Goa XI.
+Sergio Lobera, on the other hand, started with eight Indian players.

-It was an end to end match right from the beginning with FC Goa enjoying slightly more possession of the ball than the visitors.
-Brandon Fernandes was deployed in an unusual central midfield role while Ferran Corominas operated behind lone striker Manvir Singh.
+It was an end-to-end match right from the off with FC Goa enjoying more of the ball than the visitors.
+Brandon Fernandes was deployed in a central midfield role while Ferran Corominas operated behind lone striker Manvir Singh.

-In the 30th minute, the Goans broke the deadlock when Manvir Singh entered the box and squared the ball in the middle eyeing Len Doungel.
-The ball ricocheted twice off Eli Sabia and then Doungel and went inside the goal.
-Doungel picked up his first on his debut for the Gaurs.
+In the 30th minute, the Goans broke the deadlock when Manvir Singh entered the box and squared the ball for Len Doungel.
+The ball ricocheted twice , first off Eli Sabia and then Doungel before hitting the net.

-John Gregory introduced Anirudh Thapa in place of Dhanapal Ganesh right at the beginning of the second half to add some more attack flair into the team.
+John Gregory introduced Anirudh Thapa in place of Dhanpal Ganesh after the break but Chennaiyin continued to struggle in the attacking third.

 From a counter-attack, Manvir Singh found Jacki to his right who entered the box and floated a low cross for Corominas.
 The Spaniard took a touch and found the back of the net.

-Lallianzuala Chhangte could have pulled one back for the Machans when attempted a shot on target with his out step but Mohammad Nawaz pulled off a brilliant save to deny.
+Lallianzuala Chhangte could have pulled one back for the Machans when he attempted a shot on target from the edge of the box but Mohammad Nawaz pulled off a brilliant save to keep the scoreline intact.

-The Indian contingent delivered for Goa as they started on a bright note while Chennaiyin’s woes continued in the ISL.